Advertisement

 Updated on the

 Animals are naturally equipped to resist the cold: their coat constitutes a barrier which retains body heat and repels water.
-Thus, even without clothing, the animal is able to face winter.
-But, cats do feel the cold and need us, cat parents to protect them against cold temperatures.
+Therefore, even without clothing, the animal can face winter.
+But cats feel the cold and need us, cat parents, to protect them against cold temperatures.

 The density of the coat changes during the year: a cat’s coat will be denser in winter and when the sunny days come back, it will lose its winter coat by shedding.
 This adaptation mainly depends on the cat’s lifestyle.
-For example, a cat that lives indoors, does not undergo this annual cycle, and loses its hair all year round.
-The cat’s body is able to get used to its life rhythm, and one that is subjected to harsh temperatures will have a denser coat and will tolerate the cold better.
+For example, a cat that lives indoors does not undergo this annual cycle and loses its hair all year round.
+The cat’s body can get used to its life rhythm, and one subjected to harsh temperatures will have a denser coat and tolerate the cold better.

-Cats know how to protect themselves from the cold by finding shelters: it often chooses areas that are isolated.
-A cat will even have no hesitation in staying with you if he judges the weather not to his liking: we often see cats spending more time indoors in winter.
+Cats know how to protect themselves from the cold by finding shelters; they often choose isolated areas.
+A cat will not hesitate to stay with you if he judges the weather not to his liking: we often see cats spending more time indoors in winter.
+But how cold is too cold for our feline friends?

-18°C to 21°C is the ideal temperature for cats, anything below and they will start to feel the cold.
-Cats are very good at regulating their body temperature and can handle temperatures as low as 2° C. Lower temperatures are too cold for cats to expose for more than a few minutes.
+18°C to 21°C is the ideal temperature for cats; anything below that temperature will cause them to feel cold.
+Cats are very good at regulating their body temperature and can handle temperatures as low as 2° C. However, any temperature lower than that is too cold for cats for more than a few minutes.

 How do I know if my cat is too cold?
 Signs to look out for

-As a cat owner, recognising when your feline is cold is very important.
-There are a few signs you will need to look out for and fortunately for us, these signs are quite explicit and recognisable.
+Recognising when your feline is cold is very important as a cat owner.
+There are a few signs you will need to look out for; fortunately for us, these signs are quite explicit and recognisable.

-Let's start with the most obvious: a cat who is very cold will start to shiver or even tremble.
-If you see your cat in this situation, cover your feline quickly and make sure it doesn't get wet as he could get sick
+Let's start with the most obvious: a very cold cat will start to shiver or even tremble.
+If you see your cat in this situation, cover your feline quickly and ensure it doesn't get wet, as they could get sick.

-A cat who is cold will often get into a "ball" position, that is to say, it will lie down and put its paws under its belly, bring its tail to its body and bend its head towards the belly and stick it inside.
+A cold cat will often get into a "ball" position; that is to say, it will lie down, put its paws under its belly, bring its tail to its body, bend its head towards the belly, and stick it inside.
 This position allows the cat to concentrate all of its heat in one area and the rest of its body will benefit from this heat.

 Finally, your cat will look for sources of heat.
-Indeed, if a feline is cold, it will not hesitate to burrow under the covers of the sofa or your bed, to put himself near the fireplace or to lie down on a radiator for example.
+Indeed, if a feline is cold, it will not hesitate to burrow under the covers of the sofa or your bed, put itself near the fireplace or lie down on a radiator, for example.

 Can cats survive cold winters?

-Animals are naturally adapted to the cold, and cats tend to select an environment which seems the most comfortable.
-It will therefore know how to regulate itself in relation to its sensitivity to bad conditions.
+Animals are naturally adapted to the cold, and cats select an environment that seems the most comfortable.
+It will, therefore, know how to regulate itself in bad conditions.

 In addition, as an independent animal, its ethological needs often correspond to a certain freedom of movement.
-So a cat who is used to going out will suffer more from the lack of activity than from the cold if he had to stay inside.
+So, a cat used to going out will suffer more from the lack of activity than the cold if it had to stay inside.

 The easiest way is to offer your cat different resting areas inside and outside.
-Indeed, your cat will choose an area that suits him according to his needs, and this may change over the season.
-For example, a small shelter or a kennel not very far from your front door will allow your cat to wait for the door to open.
-But, cat flaps are the most convenient, as it will ensure total independence for your cat.
+Indeed, your cat will choose an area that suits his needs, which may change over the season.
+For example, a small shelter or a kennel near your front door will allow your cat to wait for the door to open.
+But cat flaps are the most convenient, as they will ensure total independence for your cat.

-At the end of the day, cats are creatures of habits who thrive on routine and therefore they do not appreciate sudden changes.
-So, if your cat is used to going outside he would suffer from inactivity if he had to stay indoors and vice versa if an indoor cat isn’t used to going outside, he would be frightened if he had to be left outside.
-Make sure you protect your cat from the cold, no matter if you have an indoor or outdoor cat.
+At the end of the day, cats are creatures of habits who thrive on routine; therefore, they do not appreciate sudden changes.
+So, if your cat is used to going outside, he would suffer from inactivity if he had to stay indoors, and vice versa.
+If an indoor cat isn’t used to going outside, he would be frightened if he had to be left outside.
+Protect your cat from the cold, whether you have an indoor or outdoor cat.

 Should I let my cat go outside in winter, or is it dangerous for its health?

-Like us humans, cats have a more fragile immune system with the cold and it is a riskier period for infectious diseases, but there are no particular diseases specific to this season for cats.
+Like us humans, cats have a more fragile immune system with the cold, and it is a riskier period for infectious diseases, but there are no diseases specific to this season for cats.

-In terms of the measures to be taken when letting your cat go out in winter, unlike dogs, it is not possible to directly protect your cat against the cold with clothing.
-He may not tolerate the presence of a coat, in addition to the risk of get stuck somewhere.
-Therefore, if you want to let your cat go outside, make sure that he goes out in the daytime (not early in the morning and not late at night).
+When it comes to letting your cat go out in winter, you can't typically use clothing to protect it against the cold as you might with a dog.
+Not many cats will tolerate wearing a coat, and there's also the risk of getting stuck somewhere like a branch.
+Therefore, if you want to let your cat go outside, make sure they go out in the daytime (not early in the morning and not late at night).

-If frostbites appear on your cat when he goes out, it is possible to cover them with petroleum jelly, which forms an insulating barrier against frost (to be used in particular on their paw pads in case it gets very cold, and there is a risk of frost).
-Don't hesitate to go see your vet if you notice frostbites on your cat.
+If frostbites appear on your cat when he goes out, it is possible to cover them with petroleum jelly, which forms an insulating barrier against frost (to be used in particular on their paw pads in case it gets very cold and there is a risk of frost).
+Don't hesitate to see your vet if you notice frostbite on your cat.

 How to keep my cat warm in cold temperatures

 If a cat is used to being outside, cold temperatures won’t stop him from hunting, marking his territory and going on his daily walks in search of company.
-Even the rain or snow won’t stop him.
-So, it is your duty, as a cat parent, to make sure that when your feline comes home, all soaked and cold, he is warm and dry.
+Even the rain or snow won’t stop them.
+So, as a cat parent, you must make sure that when your feline comes home, all soaked and cold, he is warm and dry.

 Tip 1: Take care of your cat’s paws